 For the group of monthly instances, in Table \ref{tab:4}, in the current routing plan, the number of vehicles required for executing the deliveries ranges from 21 to 23 vehicles, there exists an average of 7.6\% of customers for which the time windows are not respected, and an average of the lateness of deliveries with respect to TWs as the proportion of TT of 5.1\%.
-The total travel time required for the complete routing plan is on average 4233.2 hours.
+The total travel time required for the complete routing plan is, on average, 4233.2 hours.
 For this group of instances, our algorithm also reaches good solutions with the setting of 1 minute.
 Using the setting of 10 minutes leads to a further reduction of one vehicle on instances 6,7,8,11,12, and 60 minutes gives one vehicle less on almost all of the instances.
-The total travel times at most range on average 0.04 \% from one time setting to another.
-The percentage of improvement in the number of vehicles is on average 35.5\%.
-In brief, the routing plan of the company is improved reducing the number of vehicles required for the deliveries on average in six vehicles, the total travel times are improved by 10\% on average, and the customers are serviced within their time windows.
+The total travel times at most range, on average, 0.04\% from one time setting to another.
+The percentage of improvement in the number of vehicles is, on average, 35.5\%.
+In brief, the routing plan of the company is improved reducing the number of vehicles required for the deliveries, on average, in six vehicles, the total travel times are improved by 10\%, on average, and the customers are serviced within their time windows.

-Both for trimestral and monthly instances the algorithm yields good results already with 1 minute of computation.
-Indeed, increasing the computational times to 10 and 60 minutes only lead to very minor improvements in terms of the number of vehicles (NV).
+Both for trimestral and monthly instances, the algorithm yields good results already with 1 minute of computation.
+Indeed, increasing the computational times to 10 or 60 minutes only leads to minor improvements in terms of the number of vehicles (NV).

 Notice that, since the total travel time (TT) is not part of the objective function that we are optimizing, in some cases more computational time leads to higher values of this attribute.
-This is partly due to the restrictions imposed by time windows, where reducing the number of vehicles may force longer routes - like in the monthly instance number 3, 4, 5, 11, 13 when augmenting the computation time from 10 to 60 minutes.
+This is partly due to the restrictions imposed by time windows, where reducing the number of vehicles may force longer routes - like in the monthly instance number 3, 4, 5, 11, 13, when augmenting the computation time from 10 to 60 minutes.
 But it may also be due to certain random characteristics of our algorithm - like in the trimestral instances number 10 and 12, when moving from 10 to 60 minutes.